dfuse-io/docs/content/guides/graphql/introduction.md

 ---
-title: GraphQL
-weight: 2
+weight: 1
 ---

-# GraphQL

-## Getting Started with GraphQL
+# Getting Started with GraphQL

 The GraphQL API offers significantly more flexibility than the REST API.
 The ability to define precisely the data you want—and only the data you want—is a powerful advantage over the REST API endpoints.
 GraphQL lets you replace multiple REST requests with a single call to fetch the data you specify.